-Quizzes and Exams: The exams and quizzes will test students' knowledge of the material covered in the course.
+Exams: The exams will test students' knowledge of the material covered in the course.
 To prepare for the exams and quizzes students should keep detailed notes on the lectures and readings throughout the semester.
-The questions will focus on the content, form, technique and materials of prehistoric to Gothic art.
+The questions will focus on the content, form, technique and materials of 19th century art to Early 20th century.
 Additional questions may also focus on the social, historical and political significance of particular works and require students to identify important religious and cultural practices surrounding processes of art making.

-Participation: Students will be asked to sign in every class.
-They must make an effort to attend all lectures and participate in class discussions.
+Participation: Attendance will be taken for every remote delivery class.
+You must make an effort to attend all lectures and participate in class discussions.
 Students should engage thoughtfully with the texts, their colleagues' comments and questions.
 During class discussions, students should respect and remain sensitive to other people's opinions and ideas.
-The instructor will not allow disruptive and intolerant behavior.
+The instructor will not allow disruptive and intolerant behavior .
 If you are unable to attend class for health or other reasons please let your instructor know.